ykquetz/Copy_Detector/README.md

 | **🔒 Protected** (appears instead of Delete on some files) | Means this file is the last remaining original of the group and cannot be deleted.
 At least one file is always protected in a group; if multiple files have the exact same (oldest) date, one of them can be deleted, but the last one never can. |
 | **Show in Folder** | (Windows only) Opens File Explorer and selects the respective file. |
 | **<< Previous Page / Next Page >>** | Allows you to navigate between pages when there are many duplicate groups (25 groups per page). |
+| **Page Number Entry + Go** | You can jump directly to the desired page by typing the page number and pressing the Go button (or pressing Enter).
+A warning will be given if an invalid or out-of-range number is entered.

 ## Deletion Rules (Important)